sadiakamal/sadiakamal.github.io/index.md

 ---

 # Latest
+* Worked as Reviewer for ECAI'24, reviewed 1 paper
+* Worked as Reviewer for IJCNN'24, reviewed 2 papers
+* Worked as Reviewer for LREC-COLLING'24, reviewed 3 papers
 * Received CS Outstanding Leader and Scholar award 2023
 * Worked as Reviewer for ICMLA 2023, reviewed 5 papers
 * Two paper got accepted at ICMLA 2023